bg-write/spotify-clone-vite/README.md

 ## Code Architecture

 - `server`
-  - `server.js`: All info regarding our backend and middleware
+  - `server.js`: All info for backend and middleware
 - `src`
-  - `assets`: Home to Spotify logo images
+  - `assets`: Home to the Spotify logo images
   - `components`
     - `Dashboard.jsx`: What we see after logging in
-    - `Login.jsx`: Where we build/send our auth GET request
+    - `Login.jsx`: Build/send auth GET request
     - `Player.jsx`: Spotify player functionality
-    - `TrackSearchResult`: Results in Dashboard
+    - `TrackSearchResult`: Results seen in Dashboard
     - `useAuth.jsx`: Our custom hooks
   - `App.jsx`: Pass through our Dashboard and Login
-  - `main.jsx`: "StrictMode" disabled to address useEffect
+  - `main.jsx`: "StrictMode" disabled (i.e. React18 useEffect)
 - `index.html`: Our HTML with basic meta information

 ---